23441 Golden Springs Dr., #253

 All computers at one time or another lock up or misbehave.
 They are imperfect machines built by imperfect beings.
 Thus, it is never a matter of "IF" they will lock up or misbehave, but, rather it is a matter of "WHEN" will they lock up or misbehave.
 A computer that locks up or behaves funny once in a long while is not an indication of a problem, just part of the norm.
 Only if a computer locks up or misbehaves regularly following a particular pattern, step, or operation is it an indication of a problem.

-Over 80% of all encountered computer problems can easily be resolved with a little know how and patience.
+Well over 80% of all encountered computer problems can easily be resolved with a little know how and patience.
 The key in dealing with a computer problem is NOT to panic and carefully think the problem through!
 The following are step-by-step things to try if your computer system is not working properly or stops responding.
 As trivial or obvious as some of these steps may seem, you will be surprised how often they work in resolving the vast majority of encountered computer problems.

-Your system does not power up
+System does not power up

 1. Check to see if your computer is properly plugged into the power source, e.g., UPS, outlet, or surge protector.
 Power cords sometimes come loose.